The Complexity of Computing the Sign of the Tutte Polynomial: Tractability results and NP-completeness results

 \subsection{Points with Integer $q$ on the boundary between Regions B and~F}

 These points have $x=0$ and $y\leq -1$.
 Since $q=(x-1)(y-1)=1-y$ is an integer, we conclude that $y$ is an integer.

 Recall from Section~\ref{sec:flow} that if $q$ is a positive integer then $q^{-|V|} {\left( -1\right)}^{|E|} Z(G;q,-q)$ is the number of nowhere-zero $q$-flows of~$G$.
 A graph has a nowhere-zero $2$-flow iff it is Eulerian~\cite[Theorem 11.21]{CLZ}.
 Thus, this can be tested in polynomial time.
 On the other hand, it is NP-complete to test whether a graph has a nowhere-zero $3$-flow, even if the graph is planar.
 To see this, note that a planar graph has a nowhere-zero $3$-flow iff its dual has a proper $3$-colouring, and it is NP-complete to determine whether a planar graph is $3$-colourable.
-A ``bridge'' (or cut-edge) of a graph is an edge whose deletion increases the number of connected compoents.
+It is also NP-complete to test whether a graph has a nowhere-zero $4$-flow, even if the graph is cubic.
+To see this, consider a cubic graph~$G$ and let~$H$ be the Abelian group~$Z_2\times Z_2$.
+A $4$-flow maps the edges of~$G$ to~$(0,1)$, $(1,0)$ and~$(1,1)$.
+To be nowhere-zero, it maps one of each to the edges adjacent to each vertex.
+So the number of nowhere-zero $4$-flows is the same as the number of proper $3$-edge-colourings of~$G$.
+But it is NP-complete to decide whether a graph has such an edge colouring~\cite{Holyer}.
+A ``bridge'' (or cut-edge) of a graph is an edge whose deletion increases the number of connected components.
 It is known~\cite[Corollary 11.26]{CLZ}, that no graph with a bridge has a nowhere-zero $q$-flow for any integer $q\geq 2$.
 However, Seymour has shown \cite[Theorem 11.32]{CLZ} that every bridgeless graph has a nowhere-zero $6$-flow.
 Thus, determining whether a graph has a nowhere-zero $q$-flow is in FP for $q\geq 6$.
-We do not know the complexity of determining whether a graph has a nowhere-zero $4$-flow or $5$-flow.
+We do not know the complexity of determining whether a graph has a nowhere-zero $5$-flow.
 Indeed, it is currently an open question whether there exists a bridgeless graph without a nowhere zero $5$-flow.
-It is also an open question whether there exists a bridgeless graph without a Petersen minor that does not have a nowhere zero $4$-flow.

 \begin{observation} The point $(0,-1)$ is in $\FP$ since $Z(G;2,-2)$ is computable from the number of nowhere-zero $2$-flows of~$G$, and this can be computed in polynomial time.
 The point $(0,-2)$ is $\NP$-complete since $Z(G;3,-3)$ allows one to determine the number of nowhere-zero $3$-flows of~$G$.
+The point $(0,-3)$ is $\NP$-complete since $Z(G;4,-4)$ allows one to determine the number of nowhere-zero $4$-flows of~$G$.
 For integer $y\leq -5$, the point $(0,y)$ is in FP since $Z(G;1-y,y-1)$ is computable from the number of nowhere-zero $(1-y)$-flows of~$G$.
 This quantity is positive iff $G$ has no bridge. $\tutte(1-x,-1)$ is in $\numP$ so it is in $\numPQ$. \end{observation}